tonyqms/tonyqms.github.io/aboutme.md

 1130 Olivaire LN, St. Louis, MO 63132

 ### OBJECTIVE
-To obtain a position as a Microbiome Scientist that utilizes my research experiences in Microbiome (2+ years), Plant-Microbe Interactions (7+ yeasrs), Molecular Biology and Genetics (10+ years), my impeccable written and verbal communication skills and my PhD degree in Genetics.
+To obtain a position as a Microbiology Scientist that utilizes my research experiences in Microbiome (2+ years), Plant-Microbe Interactions (7+ yeasrs), Molecular Biology and Genetics (10+ years), my impeccable written and verbal communication skills and my PhD degree in Genetics.

 ### TRANSFERRABLE SKILLS
 #### Next Generation Sequencing and omics